RapidAI/RapidAudioKit/README.md

 For windows:

-It's intended to be as preprocessor for RapidASR.
+It's intended to be as a preprocessor for RapidASR.

 being compatible with ffmepg 5.0 release ( relase edition of SDK)